MarkBaggett/domain_stats/README.md

 # domain_stats2

 ## Introduction
 The SANS ISC (Internet Storm Center) is providing some funding and will pay for whois API access.
 This improves the data quality and reliability but it completely changes the way I access the data.
 This requires a significant rewrite.
-This is in a transitional state right now as I move from the old to the new. **Note ISC Integration is disabled for the moment until it's release.
+This is in a transitional state right now as I move from the old to the new. **Note ISC Integration is disabled for the moment.
+It will be enabled in a future release.

 ## The Old Domain_stats
 This version of domains_stats provides a number of benefits over the old version includeing performance, scalability, alerting, and isc integration.
 It does focus on born-on information which was the primary use of the tool and achieves its increaces performance by not processing the entire whois record.
 If you are looking for a copy of the old domain_stats which rendered ALL of the whois record rather than just the born-on information please let me make two suggestions.
 First, that functionality has been moved to a new tool called "APIify" which can render any standard linux command in a json response for consumption.
 It also has improved caching and scalability over the old domain_stats.
 You can download [APIify HERE](https://github.com/markbaggett/apiify).
 You can also find the old version of domain_stats [in the releases section](https://github.com/MarkBaggett/domain_stats/releases/tag/1.0).